0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/flutter-plugin-sdk.md

 # All About Flutter SDK

 Flutter plug-in package helps in implementaing code for a specific platform: Android/iOS/web.
 To know more about different types of packages and the plugins provided by Flutter, click [here] (https://docs.flutter.dev/development/packages-and-plugins/developing-packages).

-## Steps to Install Flutter
+## Steps to install Flutter

  ### Install Flutter SDK
  Flutter SDK installation is available for different operating systems including Windows, macOS, Linux, and ChromeOS.